 Help ensure the future of the Student Facilitator program by making a gift today.Give now

 Support Alternative Breaks

-The Alternative Breaks Support Fund is used to support students who volunteer their spring, winter, and summer breaks to travel to locations across the country and world to help meet the needs in the community.
-Students learn about active citizenship by participating in the following social action programs: building homes for the homeless, increasing hunger awareness, tutoring children, and environmental action programs such as community, park, and wetland cleanup projects.
+Illinois State University's Alternative Breaks program is housed at the Center for Civic Engagement.
+Through Alternative Breaks, students use their spring, winter, and/or summer breaks to travel to locations across the country and world to help meet the needs in the community.
+These are service trips, and the experiences allow students to learn about active citizenship by participating social action programs such as building homes for the homeless, increasing hunger awareness, tutoring children, and environmental action programs such as community, park, and wetland cleanup projects.

 The Alternative Breaks Support Fund is used exclusively to offer partial fee waivers for students going on, and making a difference through, Alternative Break trips.Give now